The Boxer Dog And His Forbears

 The Bulldog was the original Boxer, he was affectionally called daddy,

-he wandered around old England in places like the Black Country, where he was used for Bear and Boar hunting, and Bull-Baiting for centuries.
+he wandered around old England in places like the Black Country where he was used for bear and boar hunting, and mainly bull-baiting for centuries.

 English Bulldog Named Tom